Fri3dCamp/Fri3dBadge/README.md

 ### Mac and Linux users
 Download the repo from https://github.com/espressif/arduino-esp32 as a .ZIP file and unzip it to an espressif/esp32 directory in your Home directory.

-should run the tools/get.py python script to download the tools.
+run the tools/get.py python script to download the tools.
 Using a terminal, navigate to the esp32/tools folder.
 Then type: "python get.py"

 The “get.py” python script will download the Xtensa GNU tools and the ESP32 software development kit (SDK), and unzip them to the proper location.
 You should see a few new folders in the “tools” directory, including “sdk” and “xtensa-esp32-elf” once it’s done.